 Because you are going to dive into all the interesting facts we’ve prepared for you, let’s take a moment to talk about Spain as a country.

 Spain is located in Europe and is part of the European Union.
-Spain is composed of mainland Spain, Canary Islands, and the Balearic Islands.
+Spain is composed of mainland Spain, the Canary Islands, and the Balearic Islands.
 Spain got a lot of influences from the Roman empire and it has a long tradition as a Roman Catholic nation.

 Spanish traditions and language started spreading all over the world when Christopher Columbus accidentally discovered, in 1492, the continent -called America nowadays- in a journey in which he was trying to find another path to get to India and bring commodities and spices to Spain.